conversejs/converse.js/docs/source/other_frameworks.rst

 You might have noticed the ``waitUntilLoaded()`` method being called on the ``converse`` service.
 This is a special method added to the service (see the implementation example above) that makes sure that converse.js is loaded and available.
-It returns a jQuery promise which resolves once converse.js is available.
+It returns a promise which resolves once converse.js is available.

 This is necessary because with otherwise you might run into race-conditions when your angular application loads more quickly then converse.js.